GovTechSG/ship-hats-overview/sonarqube-set-up-developer-edition.md

 - [Sonar Scan for MSBuild](#sonar-scan-for-msbuild)
 - [Sonar Scan for Dotnet](#sonar-scan-for-dotnet)
 - [Sonar Scan for Others](#sonar-scan-for-others)

+>**Note:** In the updated SonarQube version 9.3, certain type of scans such as Maven or Ant might fail due to Java 11 needed to perform analysis as shown in the [SonarQube Moving Analysis to Java 11](https://docs.sonarqube.org/9.3/analysis/analysis-with-java-11/).
+For information on how to resolve this, refer to the [Using Java 11 in Sonar Scanner](#using-java-11-in-sonar-scanner) documentation.

 ### Sonar Scan for Java